 Our lives get so jammed packed, we need multiple calendars just to keep up with it all.
 The American Psychological Association found that “…money and work are the top two sources of very or somewhat significant stress (67 percent and 65 percent in 2015.)”

-Next time you are feeling overwhelmed or out of control, take a few minutes to simply take some deep breaths.
+Next time you are feeling overwhelmed or out of control, remember to practice this key mindfulness at work tip: Take a few minutes to simply take some deep breaths.
 By completing the easy task of breathing, you are already more mindful because you acknowledged how stressed you felt before reacting.
 From there, take it one step further by aiming for balanced breath; equal lengths of inhaling and exhaling through the nose.

 While continuing this breathing exercise, observe how the signs of stress in your body reveal themselves.
 Were your shoulders up to your ears?
 Was your jaw clenched?
 Is your breath short and chest tight?